resque/resque-scheduler/README.markdown

 ![The Delayed Tab](http://img.skitch.com/20100111-ne4fcqtc5emkcuwc5qtais2kwx.jpg)

+#### How do I get the schedule tabs to show up???

-To get these to show up you need to pass a file to `resque-web` to tell it to include the `resque-scheduler` plugin.
+To get these to show up you need to pass a file to `resque-web` to tell it to include the `resque-scheduler` plugin and the resque-schedule server extension to the resque-web sinatra app.
 Unless you're running redis on localhost, you probably already have this file.
 It probably looks something like this:

     require 'resque' # include resque so we can configure it Resque.redis = "redis_server:6379" # tell Resque where redis lives